shivsharan10/AAVE-Interest-Lottery/README.md

 Each participant should get their money back and the winner should additionally recieve all interest earned.

 ## Withdrawls.
-A. For each ticket purchaser, withdraw their initial purchase in DAI and transfer it to them.
+A. For each ticket purchaser, withdraw their initial purchase in DAI and transfer it to them. <br/>
 B. You will need to approve the pool to spend the lottery's aDai balance before you can call the withdraw function successfully.
-Then you'll want to withdraw dai to each participant.
+Then you'll want to withdraw dai to each participant.<br/>
-C. Finally, with the remaining aDai interest, withdraw it to the chosen winner.
+C. Finally, with the remaining aDai interest, withdraw it to the chosen winner.<br/>